 Course Title Credits

-Required Course es 12

-Select four of the following:
+Select four of the following: 12

-Any PS Cours se

-NASE 316 Biology of Mind

-NASE 319 Human Inheritance
+NAS 322 Human Inheritance

+NAS 361 Pioneers in Psychology

+NAS 362 Child Psychology

+NAS 364 Adult Development and Aging

+NAS 365 Human Relations in Health Care

+NAS 366 Positive Psychology

+NAS 368 Health Psychology

+NAS 370 Nonverbal Behavior and Judging Others

+NAS 372 Social Psychology

+NAS 374 Dynamics of Personality

+NAS 375 Cross-Cultural Psychology

+NAS 376 Understanding Learning Differences and Disabilites

+NAS 378 Gender Psychology

+NAS 380 Psychology of Self

+NAS 382 Environmental Psychology

+NAS 383 Behavioral Health: Natural Disaster Zones

+NAS 385 Sports Psychology

+NAS 388 Abnormal Psychology

+NAS 390 Cyber Psychology

+NAS 399 Experimental Course in Psychology
-- Some major/minor combinations are prohibited.
-See the major/minor exclusions list (p.
-10) for more information. - Courses taken to fulfill a minor can be applied as a business-related elective, arts and sciences electives, unrestricted electives, the humanities/social science elective or the mathematics/natural sciences elective. - The electives guide (p.
-9) defines all classes as either arts and sciences or business.
-Students are strongly encouraged to maintain an awareness of where courses taken for a minor apply to their degree requirements. - Courses fulfilling General Education requirements (except the humanities/social science elective and the math/natural science elective) may not be applied to a minor. - Courses used to fulfill the modern language requirement for BA students cannot be applied to a minor. - Courses fulfilling Business Core requirements may not be applied to a minor (except for the Business Studies Minor). - A course taken under the Pass/Fail/D policy may be applied to the minor.

-- Major courses (including courses applied to the Liberal Studies Major or Business Studies Major) may not be applied to a minor. - Students may apply only one course not taken at Bentley (from sources such as transfer, IB, AP, course away, non-Bentley study abroad program, etc.) to the minor. - Students may only complete a maximum of two minors.
-A course may only apply to one minor. - Students must achieve a minimum cumulative GPA of 2.0 in the minor - A minor may not be declared after a student has been awarded their bachelor's degree.
+- Some major/minor/major combinations are prohibited.
+See the major/minor/major exclusions list (p.
+11) for more information. - Courses taken to fulfill a minor can be applied as arts and sciences electives, unrestricted electives or Context and Perspectives courses.
+Courses fulfilling Business Dynamics or Business Environment requirements can only apply to the Business Administration minor. - Courses fulfilling Foundations for Success requirements may not be applied to a minor. - The electives guide (p.
+11) defines all classes designated as Arts and Sciences and Business.
+A business course can apply to an unrestricted elective requirement but cannot serve as an arts and science elective.
+Students are strongly encouraged to maintain an awareness of where courses taken for a minor apply to their degree requirements. - Courses used to fulfill the modern language requirement for BA students cannot be applied to a minor. - A course taken under the Pass/Fail/D policy may be applied to the minor. - Major courses (including courses applied to the Business Administration major) may not be applied to a minor. - Students may apply only one course not taken at Bentley (from sources such as transfer, IB, AP, course away, non-Bentley study abroad program, etc.) to the minor. - Students may only complete a maximum of two minors including the required Business Administration minor. - A single course may only apply to one minor. - To be awarded a minor, students must achieve a minimum cumulative GPA of 2.0 in the minor.
+See the exception for the Business Administration Minor below. - A minor may not be declared after a student has been awarded their bachelor's degree. - Please note: some courses have prerequisites that must be completed before beginning the minor and some minor requirements/ electives have prerequisites that must be completed.

+All students will automatically be enrolled in a Business Administration minor.
+In order to graduate with a designated minor, a student must earn a 2.00 GPA for the courses comprising the minor.
+All Bentley students are required to successfully complete the courses for the Business Administration minor (grade of D- or above), no matter what major(s) they select, as part of their requirements.
+Students who pass the required courses for the Business Administration minor, but do not meet the minimum required 2.00 GPA, will have the minor removed as a program of study prior to being awarded an undergraduate degree.